back

 Use a Secured Credit Card

-A secured credit card is similar to a traditional credit card, but a security deposit is required.
+A secured credit card is similar to a traditional credit card, but a security deposit to the credit card company is required.
 The amount of money you use to get a secured card is how much you will have to spend.

 Pay Bills on Time